THE BEST COFFEE SUBSTITUTE - REVIEW

 Very early into the "testing / tasting" we realized that a lot of the companies in this business identify coffee alternatives in perhaps a more literal sense of the word, meaning "Coffee Alternative - an alternative to anything of a resemblance to the coffee beverage".

-This does not mean to say that the majority of coffee substitutes we tested tasted bad, only that the did not resemble what you and I might call "coffee".
+This does not mean to say that the majority of coffee substitutes we tested tasted bad (they did:-), only that the did not resemble what you and I might call "coffee".

 And so a list of the real coffee alternatives became more like 'other beverages one might drink to moderate their coffee and caffeine intake'.
 Perhaps this is exactly what coffee alternative producers mean by the term "Coffee Alternatives"!